top of page

 Ph.D., Eating Disorder Psychologist

-Telehealth in Santa Clarita & throughout California
+Telehealth in Santa Clarita & throughout CA

 Adults, Teens 14+, and Families